 Do I have to provide parental information if I am independent or have a working spouse?

-- Parent information is required for unmarried student applicants who wish to be considered for need-based institutional financial assistance, regardless of dependency status.
+- Parent information is required for unmarried students under the age of 30 who wish to be considered for need-based institutional financial assistance.
 Students applying only for federal student loans are not required to provide parent financial information.